xlfdll/BarefootMediaHelper/README.md

 Before the build, generate-build-number.sh needs to be executed in a Git / Bash shell to generate build information code file (BuildInfo.cs).

 ## External Sources
+User interface is based on MahApps.Metro library, which is licensed under MIT license.

 Hard-coded subtitle removal algorithm and associated files are from:

 https://forum.videohelp.com/threads/358181-How-to-remove-hard-coded-subtitles-HELP-PLEASE